PsychoDude/mattermost-coolify/README.md

 # Mattermost on Coolify

-This is a docker compose file to get mattermost running on coolify based on this disscusion here: https://github.com/coollabsio/coolify/discussions/3087#discussion-7053964
+This is a docker compose file to get mattermost running on coolify based on this discusion here: https://github.com/coollabsio/coolify/discussions/3087#discussion-7053964

 ## Intrusctions: